Investigating topped hadrons to probe the boundaries of the potential model: Introduction

+Over the past two decades, with the observation of a series of new hadronic states across different experiments, the study of hadron spectroscopy has entered an era of high precision \cite{Chen:2016spr,Chen:2022asf,Liu:2024uxn,Chen:2016qju,Liu:2013waa,Yuan:2018inv,Olsen:2017bmm,Guo:2017jvc,Hosaka:2016pey,Brambilla:2019esw,LHC:particles}.
+These findings continuously challenge the potential models.
+The observation of the $t\bar{t}$ enhancement structure exactly provides a good opportunity to test the potential models with extremely large quark mass.
+As discussed above, the potential models have achieved great success from light flavor systems to charmed states, and to bottom hadrons.
+If the potential models could be applied to the topped hadrons, the potential models could build a full chain to cover the hadrons including all known quarks, and the study of the topped hadron spectroscopy is the crucial part of the chain.

+In this work, we employ the Godfrey-Isgur-Capstick (GIC) potential model \cite{Godfrey:1985xj,Capstick:1986ter} to study the mass spectra of singly topped hadrons, which is a relativistic quark model that has been widely used to investigate the properties of quarkonia and baryons.
+We point out that the precise measurement of the toponium mass is the key point to test the effectiveness of the model.
+In addition, because of the large mass, the topped hadrons are nearly ideal heavy-quark systems.
+Within the framework of heavy quark symmetry, we investigate the spectroscopic behavior of the hadronic system.

-This work is organized as follows.
-Following this introduction, Section \ref{sec2} provides a brief introduction to the GIC potential model and describes the method used to calculate the mass spectra of single topped hadrons.
-Our numerical results and corresponding discussions are presented in Section \ref{sec3}.
-Finally, the work concludes with a summary.
+This work is organized as follows: Following this introduction, Sec. \ref{sec:model} provides a brief introduction to the GIC potential model and describes the method used to calculate the mass spectra of single topped hadrons.
+Our numerical results and corresponding discussion are presented in Sec. \ref{sec:results}.
+Then, we discuss the application of the potential in Sec. \ref{sec:applicability}.
+We also demonstrate the phenomenon of the system near the heavy-quark limit in Sec. \ref{sec:HQS}.
+Finally, in Sec. \ref{sec:summary}, the work concludes with a discussion and conclusions.